 In Paroikia: Go to “AR n’ SO crepes etc.” for crepes and coffee.
 The best crepe I had for a long time now.

 In Naoussa: We ate at one of the restaurants in the main square but not impressed, but there are plenty to choose from, not at the harbor square.

 In Piso Livadi village: We ate at Chalaris tavern.
 All the food was excellent.

 When to Visit Paros Island

-July and August is the peak season for the island and in August it can be really crowded; but Paros is not a small island.
+July and August is the peak season for the island, and in August it can be crowded, and Paros is not a big island.

-Paros belongs to Cyclades and in summer time strong winds called “Meltemia” blow really hard.
-That is why Paros is considered a fine destinations for windsurf and kitesurf/wakeboard enthusiasts.
+Paros belongs to the Cyclades and in the summertime, strong winds called “Meltemia” blowhard.
+That is why Paros is considered an exceptional destination for windsurfing and kitesurf/wakeboard enthusiasts.

-This is an island that combines romance, thrilling water sport activities, great food and really good nightlife all in one place.
+This is an island that combines romance, thrilling water sport activities, great food, and outstanding nightlife all in one place.